Alexandre Postel

-Alexandre Postel (born 29 April 1982, in Colombes) is a French writer.
+Alexandre Postel (born 29 April 1982 in Colombes, Paris) is a French writer.

 In 2013 he was awarded the prix Landerneau as well as the Prix Goncourt du premier roman for Un homme effacé, published by éditions Gallimard.

 A former student at the École normale supérieure de Lyon, Alexandre Postel is currently a Professor of letters in classe préparatoire in Paris.